tdpauw/cli-settings/README.md

 Some parts of the zsh configuration are taken from [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) like the functions for displaying git information in the prompt and the blinks theme.

+Although I like the concept of oh-my-zsh very much, I don't use it because it is too slow at startup of a new iTerm tab.
+Like the nvm configuration it takes 2-3s to load.
+Therefore I removed oh-my-zsh (together with nvm) from my configuration.

 ## Usage
 The settings make use of [bash-it](https://github.com/Bash-it/bash-it), a community BASH framework with autocompletion, themes, aliases and custom functions.